The MedStar Health—Georgetown University Hospital Residency Program in Psychiatry

 The following is a list of call responsibilities:

 - PGY-1s: 4 weeks of night float at MGUH (2 weeks at a time).
 6 Friday overnight shifts at MGUH.
-12 daytime shifts on weekends, divided evenly between the VAMC and MGUH.
+12 daytime shifts on weekends at MGUH.

 - PGY-2s: Seven 24-hour call shifts at MGUH (6 on Saturdays, 1 on a holiday).
 6 daytime shifts on weekends at MWHC.
 No night float.